Padroni, Colorado

 Padroni is an unincorporated town, a census-designated place (CDP), and a post office located in and governed by Logan County, Colorado, United States.
 The CDP is a part of the Sterling, CO Micropolitan Statistical Area.
 The Padroni post office has the ZIP Code 80745.
-At the United States Census 2010, the population of the Padroni CDP was 76, while the population of the 80745 ZIP Code Tabulation Area was 156 including adjacent areas.
+At the United States Census 2020, the population of the Padroni CDP was 75.

 History

 Padroni was named for George and Tom Padroni, early settlers.

 Geography

 Padroni is located just northwest of the center of Logan County.
 It is on County Route 43, 11 mi north of Sterling, the county seat, and 16 mi southwest of Peetz.

 The Padroni CDP has an area of 2.101 km2, all land.